Kiriuxa2010/STB-OS_C/README.md

 # STB-OS_C
-STB-OS rewritten in C
+STB-OS

-Dont use this version of stb os, this version is broken and obsolete compared to the rust version.
+# Dont use this version of stb os, this version is broken and obsolete compared to the rust version.